 Sweet Potato Pie

 This dessert isn't just for Thanksgiving!
-Sweet potato pie is a delicious comfort food that you can make any time.
-It's the perfect end to a Southern meal!
+Sweet potato pie is a delicious comfort food that you can make any time, and it's the perfect end to a southern meal!

 Strawberry Tapioca Salad